makabongwe47/alx-system_engineering-develops/0x00-shell_basics/README.md

-Create a symbolic link in the working directory
+ Creating a symbolic link in current working directory